CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **country_name**\
 Data Type: VARCHAR(50)\
 Description: country_name is the name of the country.\
 Maximum: M-1. country_name is NOT unique and multiple countries can have the same name.
-However, each country can only have one name
+However, each country can only have one name.

 **country_population**\
 Data Type: INTEGER\